linhaowei1/linhaowei1.github.io/_news/phd.md

 inline: true
 ---

-I will join ***the School of Artificial Intelligence in Peking University*** as a PhD student! :sparkles: :smile:
+I will join ***School of Artificial Intelligence, Peking University*** as a PhD student! :sparkles: :smile: